-We recognize that human population growth, development pressure, spread of invasive species, and climate change are contributing to declines in animal abundance, species, and habitats.
+We recognize that human development and population expansion, the spread of invasive species, and climate change are contributing to declines in species and habitats.
 Business as usual will lead to insufficient habitat for lasting, viable fish and wildlife populations for our children and future generations.

-Washington has a high population-to-area ratio (it is the smallest western continental state with the second largest human population) and more people are moving here every day.
-Residents are seeking natural beauty, diverse and accessible outdoor recreational opportunities, and a vibrant economy.
-As such, there is growing understanding and demand for the protection and restoration of nature in order to sustain the many benefits that we derive from it.
+Washington is the smallest western continental state with the second-largest human population, and more people arrive every day seeking natural beauty, diverse and accessible outdoor recreational opportunities, natural food sources, and a vibrant economy.
+As such, there is growing understanding and demand for the protection and restoration of nature in order to sustain its many benefits.

 The Needs of Tomorrow

 Fortunately, we know what needs to be done.
 If we act now, we can stem the rate of loss and change the current trajectory.
 Healthy fish, wildlife, and habitats safeguard our own existence into the future.
 People still receive significant value from opportunities and livelihoods provided by fish and wildlife.
 There is a growing movement for stronger connections with healthy, local, and natural foods.
 It is increasingly essential to the public that we manage our public resources for both consumptive and non-consumptive uses in a manner that serves existing and future generations.
 Quality science and WDFW’s conservation principles, per its conservation policy, will continue to drive management decisions.
 Decisions will be made with the understanding that Washington’s residents hold diverse values and interests related to fish and wildlife and yet will attempt to ensure legitimate access to the environmental benefits by all of Washington’s diverse people.